-One of the most accessible sites is the Panama Canal watershed area where several national parks have been created, which seem to throng with birdlife despite the presence of (in some cases just a few metres away) the huge ships transiting through the canal.
-Of these, the Soberania National Park is one of the best birding spots in the country, boasting a wealth of different species such as golden-dollared manakins, black-throated trogons and several varieties of woodpecker and toucan.
+One of the most accessible sites is the Panama Canal watershed area where several national parks have been created, which seem to throng with birdlife despite the presence of (in some cases just a few meters away) the huge ships transiting through the canal.
+Of these, the Soberania National Park is one of the best birding spots in the country, boasting a wealth of different species such as golden-collared manakins, black-throated trogons and several varieties of woodpecker and toucan.
 Away from the canal, the Chiriquí Highlands should almost guarantee a sighting of the resplendent quetzal.

 Read more about visiting Panama or select an itinerary below to find out more about booking a tailor-made vacation with Audley.

 Birdwatching & Bocas del Toro in PanamaPanamaView this tour

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in Central America